Sarah Kendall Hughes, Chair

-Commissioner Hughes earned a bachelor’s degree in history from Franklin and Marshall College.
-She now lives in Edwards, Colorado with her husband and three children.
-She was appointed by Governor Jared Polis to serve through July 1, 2023 as a Democratic resident from the 3rd Congressional District.
+Commissioner Gonzales was appointed by Governor Jared Polis to serve through July 1, 2026 as an unaffiliated resident from the 8th Congressional District.

 Teresa Kostenbauer leads University Relations at Arrow Electronics in North America where she has created a best in class program attracting the next generation of talent.
 Teresa is known for her ability to create strategic partnerships, foster global connections, and promote a diverse work environment.

 She is the creator of Arrow Diversity Day, DU Inclusive Excellence Case Competition, and the Colorado Multicultural Career Fair.
 Commissioner Kostenbauer has a bachelor of science in business administration, marketing and master of science, counseling, both from the University of Wyoming.

 A lifelong learner, Commissioner Kostenbauer is a first-generation college graduate and passionate about mentoring young people.